neo-mashiro/MRI/lab_final/README.md

 </details>

 As usual, first we use the `pipeline.sh` to clean up the raw bold images, remove large spikes in the time series, perform motion correction, spatially register all bold images to the same template space, and then apply some preprocessing steps such as bandpass filtering, whitening and denoising, here I have only tried to remove frequencies outside a reasonable range.
-Data normalization will be handled later in the training process so we skip it here. **Caveat**: to prevent exhausted hardware storage, we will delete intermediate files as we go, so it is recommended to backup the images before running this script.
+Data normalization will be handled later in the training process so we skip it here. **Caveat**: to prevent exhausted hardware storage, we will delete intermediate files including the raw images as we go, so it is recommended to backup the images before running this script.

 <details>
 <summary>View code</summary>